 Jane Schafer-Kramer, Communications Chair

 Jane discovered GIS while working as a secretary in the California Department of Water Resources (DWR.)
-While earning her GIS certificate at American River College she became a GIS Analyst for DWR in 2007, providing GIS support for a team of water resources engineers.
-In 2016 she moved to a new position in DWR and now serves as the technical lead for the National Hydrography Dataset Stewardship Program.
+While earning her GIS certificate at American River College she became a GIS Analyst for DWR in 2007.
+In 2016 she became the technical lead for the National Hydrography Dataset Stewardship Program.
 She’s been a board member for NorCal URISA since 2013, served as chapter president in 2016, and serves on the planning committees for the CalGIS conferences.
-In her other life she is the coordinator of a Community Garden which is near her home in Davis.
+She is serving as Chair of the California GIS Council (July 2020-June 2021) and is member of the California Geographic Information Association.